origin-1/gulp-eslint-new/README.md

 #### `options.fix`

-Type: `Boolean`
+Type: `boolean | (message: LintMessage) => boolean`

-This option instructs ESLint to try to fix as many issues as possible.
+Setting this option to `true` instructs ESLint to try to fix as many issues as possible.
 The fixes are applied to the gulp stream.
 The fixed content can be saved to file using `gulp.dest` (See [example/fix.js](https://github.com/fasttime/gulp-eslint-new/blob/master/example/fix.js)).
 Rules that are fixable can be found in ESLint's [rules list](https://eslint.org/docs/rules/).

+If a predicate function is set, it will be invoked on each message, and only problems related to those messages for which the function returned a truthy value will be fixed.

 When fixes are applied, a "fixed" property is set to `true` on the fixed file's ESLint result.

 #### `options.quiet`

-Type: `Boolean`
+Type: `boolean`

 When `true`, this option will filter warning messages from ESLint results.
 This mimics the ESLint CLI [`--quiet` option](https://eslint.org/docs/user-guide/command-line-interface#--quiet).

-Type: `function (message, index, list) { return Boolean(); }`
+Type: `(message, index, list) => boolean`

 When provided a function, it will be used to filter ESLint result messages, removing any messages that do not return a `true` (or truthy) value.